opendilab/DI-engine-docs/source/12_policies/edac.rst

 By adding above penalty term, the algorithm can minimize the number of necessary critics to achieve higher computational efficiency while maintaining good performance.
 This term compute the inner-product of gradients of Q-values of in-dataset state-actions.

-EDAC show the importance of cliped Q-learning by increasing the number of Q-networks in SAC algorithm.
-By computeing the clipe penalty and standard deviation of OOD action adn in-dataset action, paper show why algorithm will perform better by increasing the number of Q-network.
+EDAC show the importance of clipped Q-learning by increasing the number of Q-networks in SAC algorithm.
+By computing the clipe penalty and standard deviation of OOD action adn in-dataset action, paper show why algorithm will perform better by increasing the number of Q-network.
 The figure of these results is as following:

 .. image:: images/edac_clip_penalty.png